nils-matthaei/ModelBasedSW_project/README.md

 > Is this an important addition to the Go language?

-The answer to this is entirely subjective.
+The answer to this is rather subjective and open to debate.
 In my opinion the answer is: no... and yes.
-- No because: This feature is not actually a new feature, Go did not get more powerful by adding it, it just introduced a standardized way of doing something that was already possible.
+- No because: This feature is not actually a _new_ feature, Go did not get more powerful by adding it, it just introduced a standardized way of doing something that was already possible.
-- Yes because: Personally I think standardization is important because it helps make code more readable and thus better maintainable.
+- Yes because: I think standardization is important because it helps make code more readable and thus better maintainable.
 Especially in cases as common as iterating over a user-defined container.

 > Is the provided solution complete and satisfactory?

 _Is the solution complete?_ Mostly yes.
 It allows for push-style and pull-style iteration over containers, and the `iter` package provides a standard way to implement this.
-However, the goal of standardization still somewhat fails in my eyes, since iterating over user-defined containers and standard library containers is still different; the former need to be iterated over using an iterator _conventionally_ provided by the `All` method, while the latter don't need this and can just be iterated over using `for/range` directly.
+However, the goal of standardization still somewhat fails in my eyes, since iterating over user-defined containers and standard library containers is still different:
+- user-defined need to be iterated over using an Iterator provided by the `All` method.
+- standard library containers don't need this and can just be iterated over using `for/range` directly.

 _Is the solution satisfactory?_ Again, this is very subjective.
 Personally, I prefer the way that Rust chose with an interface that requires the `next` function.
-When thinking of an interface, this is what I would expect and find intuitive, and thus I found the way chosen in Go very unintuitive at first.
-However, once I understood it and got used to it, it was not really any harder to use or implement than I was used to from other languages.
+When thinking of an Iterator, this is what I would expect and find intuitive, and thus I found the way chosen in Go very unintuitive at first.
+However, once I understood it and got used to it, it was not any harder to use or implement than what I was used to from other languages.
 But in the end, I'm still left with some questions:

-- Why was this unconventional way of implementing iterators chosen?
+- Why was this unconventional way of implementing Iterators chosen?
 - Why the difference between iterating over user-defined containers and standard library containers?
-- Why isn't there an interface that requires implementing the `All` method?
+- Why isn't there an interface `Iterable` that requires implementing the `All` method?

+#### Conclusion
-In conclusion, I say that I think providing a standardized iterator implementation was a useful addition to the Go language; however, the way this was done sadly feels more like an added-on hack than a smoothly integrated feature.
+In conclusion, I say that I think providing a standardized Iterator implementation was a useful and needed addition to the Go language.
+However, the way this was done sadly feels a bit more like an added-on hack than a fully integrated feature.

 ## 7 Sources
 - https://go.dev/blog/range-functions